Grey francolin

-The grey francolin (Ortygornis pondicerianus), also known as "manu moa" or "chicken bird", is a species of francolin found in the plains and drier parts of the Indian subcontinent and Iran.
+The grey francolin (Ortygornis pondicerianus) is a species of francolin found in the plains and drier parts of the Indian subcontinent and Iran.
 This species was formerly also called the grey partridge, not to be confused with the European grey partridge.
-They are mainly ground-living birds and are found in open cultivated lands as well as scrub forest and their local name of teetar is based on their calls, a loud and repeated Ka-tee-tar...tee-tar which is produced by one or more birds.
+They are mainly ground-living birds and are found in open cultivated lands as well as scrub forest and their local name of teetar is based on their calls, a loud and repeated Ka-tee-tar...tee-tar, which is produced by one or more birds.
 The term teetar can also refer to other partridges and quails.
-During the breeding season calling males attract challengers, and decoys were used to trap these birds especially for fighting.
+During the breeding season, calling males attract challengers, and decoys were used to trap these birds especially for fighting.

 Taxonomy

-The grey francolin was formally described in 1789 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
-He placed it with all the grouse like birds in the genus Tetrao and coined the binomial name Tetrao pondicerianus.
-Gmelin based his description on "Le perdix de Pondichéry" that had been described in 1782 by the French naturalist Pierre Sonnerat in his Voyage aux Indes orientales et a la Chine.
+The grey francolin was formally described in 1789 by German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
+He placed it with all the grouse-like birds in the genus Tetrao and coined the binomial name Tetrao pondicerianus.
+Gmelin based his description on "Le perdix de Pondichéry" that had been described in 1782 by French naturalist Pierre Sonnerat in his Voyage aux Indes orientales et a la Chine.
 The grey francolin was formerly placed in the genus Francolinus.
-Based on a phylogenetic study published in 2019 the grey francolin, together with the crested francolin and swamp francolin, were moved to the resurrected genus Ortygornis that had been introduced in 1852 by the German naturalist Ludwig Reichenbach.
-The genus name combines the Ancient Greek ortux meaning "quail" with ornis meaning "bird".
+Based on a phylogenetic study published in 2019, the grey francolin, together with the crested francolin and swamp francolin, were moved to the resurrected genus Ortygornis that had been introduced in 1852 by German naturalist Ludwig Reichenbach.
+The genus name combines the Ancient Greek ortux, meaning "quail", with ornis, meaning "bird".
 The specific epithet pondicerianus is from the toponym Pondicherry, a town in southeast India.